 - i.
-The Department of the Environment; - ii.
-The Health and Safety Executive for Northern Ireland; - iii.
-The Department for Regional Development; - iv.
-The Department for Regional Development or water undertaker as defined under Article 13 of the Water and Sewerage Services (NI) Order 2006; - v.
-Licensed Aerodromes; - vi.
-The Department for Agriculture and Rural Development; - vii.
-The Department of Enterprise, Trade and Investment; and - viii.
+Department for Infrastructure;

+- ii.
+The Health and Safety Executive for Northern Ireland;

+- iii.
+Department of Agriculture, Environment and Rural Affairs;

+- iv.
+Department for Communities;

+- v.
+Licensed Aerodromes;

+- vi.
+Department for Economy.

+- vii.
 The Northern Ireland Housing Executive.

 Where a Council undertakes consultations on a planning application, the statutory consultee will be required to respond within 21 calendar days, or any other date as agreed in writing, after which time the Council may determine the application whether or not a response has been received.